 U.M.P. officials shall have full authority over U.M.P.

-the discretion of U.M.P. officials, any competitor may be penalized
+discretion of U.M.P. officials, any competitor may be penalized for

-for rules violation, hazardous actions or assaults/threats against
+rules violation, hazardous actions or assaults/threats against any

-U.M.P. racecars are subject to be inspected by U.M.P. officials at
+racecars are subject to be inspected by U.M.P. officials at any time.

 The use of pit boards is prohibited.

-that repeatedly fails to submit results may risk losing their U.M.P.
+repeatedly fails to submit results may risk losing their U.M.P. sanction

-sanction and participation in National and State points
+and participation in National and State points competitions.

-race premises will be suspended from all U.M.P. events for 1 (one)
+premises will be suspended from all U.M.P. events for 1 (one) week and

-second fight will result in the driver being suspended for 2 (two)
+A second fight will result in the driver being suspended for 2

 No driver or pit crew member shall subject any U.M.P.